open-contracting-archive/pycon-sprint-2014/README.md

 Contributors
 ----------------------
 Many thanks to all our contributors from PyCon 2014.
-In alphanetical order:
+In alphabetical order:

 * Eric Canen
 * Aaron Cohen